 The Atlanta Rowing Club offers a variety of programs in order facilitate your goals and success in rowing.
 Whether you just joined the club and are still trying to figure out what "the catch" is or if you're a seasoned rowing veteran looking to race on the national arena, our programs are designed to help you accomplish your goals.

 This chart shows the progression between programs and the current schedule of each team.

 For members that are looking to improve their skills or who want to maintain their fitness through rowing, our recreational programs offer options for both sculling and sweep.
-Sculls 1 and Sweeps 1 are our first level of recreational programs for members who are developing their skills.
-Sculls 2 and Sweeps 2 are our recreational programs for members who are experienced and are looking to maintain their fitness on an ongoing basis.
+Novice Masters and Rec A are our first levels of recreational programs for members who are developing their skills.
+Rec B is our recreational program for members who are experienced and are looking to maintain their fitness on an ongoing basis.
 Learn more.

 Atlanta Rowing Club members compete at regional, national, and international regattas and bring home medals and trophies year-round!
 Our Competitive Masters program will introduce you to building fitness and strength on and off the water.
 In addition, we'll show you how to compete and teach you the rules of rowing.
 For seasoned racers, our Men's and Women's Competitive teams require more commitment, but offer a higher level of training and faster boats!
 Learn more.